SKOOTA GAMES IndieGames Notebook Interview

 2023 was undoubtedly the KPOP bubble.

-As mentioned in #2, more than ten KPOP artists ranked in the TOP 10 of the Billboard 200, the main album chart of the world's largest music chart, Billboard, and the total album sales for KPOP reached an all-time high.
+As mentioned in #2, more than ten KPOP artists ranked in the TOP 10 of the Billboard 200, the main album chart of the world's largest music chart, Billboard, and the overall album sales of KPOP reached an all-time high.

 Looking at this chart, it's clear that the increase from 2022 to 2023 is astonishing, jumping from 77 million copies in 2022 to over 100 million in 2023.